 If He Doesn’t Agree to Get a Job, Get Outside Help

 Finally, if he just doesn’t agree, or you can’t get him to put the video games down and work at something, I’d talk to a mentor couple, a pastor, or a counselor.
 As I wrote before, you are a spouse, you are not an enabler.
 If a man is refusing to do any work at all, and is acting like an adolescent, this isn’t something you can tolerate.
 It endangers the family; it endangers your relationship; but it also seriously endangers his own walk with God.
 He needs someone to come alongside him and tell him to “put up or shut up”.
 So read that post about how to get help if he just won’t do it.

-I know this situation is tough, because so many of us are going through it.
+Living with someone who doesn’t have a job is tough, and so many of us are going through it.
 A lot of guys are really depressed in this economy, and they are feeling like they’re not worth much of anything, which can get them on a downward spiral of trying even less.
 It’s so hard to watch, but it’s also really hard when you’re bearing the brunt of it.
 As much as possible, keep working on your friendship so that you can talk about it.
 Express your faith in him (without babying him).
 But do make plans, and do set goals, and be on his team so he that he can see his way forward.
 Maybe he just needs someone cheering him on!

-I hope that helps, and if anyone else has ever gone through this, please leave a comment and tell us how it ended up for you!
+I hope that helps, and if anyone else has ever had a husband who refused to work at a job or at school, please leave a comment and tell us how it ended up for you!